Extension codestart

 How it works

-When starting a project, you choose the language, the build tool, the framework, then you add dockerfiles, CI, dependencies and code.
+When starting a project, you choose the language, the build tool, the framework, then you add Dockerfiles, CI, dependencies and code.

 Codestarts are working the same way when contributing to the generation of a project, they are split in two categories: